vanslang/conventions/comments.md

 ### Functions Comments
-Functions comments should be structured.
+Functions comments should be structured:
 ```
 /*
 <Description>